kegsmr/sc4mp-client/README.md

 # Installation
 Download and run the installer from the [latest release](https://github.com/kegsmr/sc4mp-client/releases/latest).

+Alternatively, download the standalone version and install the program to a directory of your choosing.

 # Usage
 Follow the instructions included in the `Readme.html` file.